 We also know that Link and Zelda will investigate some kind of strange spirit energy, which can apparently reanimate the dead.
 A placid shot of Hyrule with an ominous rumbling suggests that this spirit energy may corrupt the bright lands of Hyrule and turn them into a dark mirror of themselves.
 Traversing light and dark worlds is old hat for the Zelda franchise, in everything from A Link to the Past to Twilight Princess.

 The setup, then, would seem to be that Link and Zelda set off on a new journey after Breath of the Wild, as they promised to do in the epilogue.
 They make a strange discovery, and this evil power threatens all of Hyrule.
 The only question is whether Zelda will be an active player for the bulk of the story, as in Wind Waker, or whether she’ll need rescuing right away, as in the first Breath of the Wild.

 If you want to learn more about the world of Breath of the Wild in the meantime, a prequel called Hyrule Warriors: Age of Calamity can answer your questions.
-You can currently download a demo on Nintendo Switch to see if you want to invest in the full game.
+The game debuted in November, and it's a lengthy, substantial game — albeit a hack-and-slash action title, not an open-world adventure.
 It's not Breath of the Wild 2, but it's another chance to immerse yourself in the same setting.